6 Natural Ways to Reduce Redness and Soothe Irritated Skin Fast

 Apply Beauty & Skincare Products Cold

 One trick to how to calm irritated skin on your face is to store your natural products (those containing vitamin C especially), toners and mists, moisturizers, eye creams, and masks in the fridge.
-You can store your skincare items in the fridge, or you can learn how to use a skincare fridge for even better results.
+You can store your skincare items in the fridge, or you can learn use a skincare fridge for even better results.

 A skincare fridge preserves the shelf life of your beauty arsenal, avoids melting and potentially wasting pricey items, and soothes skin.
 While steam facials are ideal for opening up pores and getting rid of dead skin cells, a cold beauty stash provides calming and rejuvenating effects.